jiaxx221-umn-edu/CS1656_Assignment0/Readme.md

 * follow the instructions to submit your assignment and have it automatically graded.

 ### What to submit
 For this test assignment you only need to submit `task.py` to "Assignment #0" and see if you get all 100 points.
-In case of an error or wrong result, you can modify the file and resubmit it as many times as you want until the deadline of **Sunday, September 6, 11:59 pm**.
+In case of an error or wrong result, you can modify the file and resubmit it as many times as you want until the deadline of **Monday, Feb 1, 11:59 pm**.

 ### Late submissions
 For full points, we will consider the version submitted to Gradescope
-* the day of the deadline **Sunday, September 6, 11:59 pm**
+* the day of the deadline **Monday, Feb 1, 11:59 pm**
 * 24 hours later (for submissions that are one day late / -5 points), and
 * 48 hours after the first deadline (for submissions that are two days late / -15 points).